resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 could sort them into different trays, for the applications to pick up and work with.

 So these numbers associated with a packet are named the port numbers.
 And well known applications tend to get well known port numbers.
-So web browsers use port 80, for example.
+So web servers use port 80, for example.

 So a security group allows you to define the ports that packets from the outside world are allowed to reach your VM.
 Any packets with a different port number don’t even make it to your machine.
 The security group rules just throw them